KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

 - Learned how to combine spreadsheet-like operations with other SQL features such as PIVOT

-- Learned how to use the LISTAGG function to concatenate string values into a single row

 Please *proceed to the next lab*.